Acupuncture effective on many points

 nervous system:

-hernia, numbness, nerve inflammation/pain (neuralgia), such as:- intercostal neuralgia (nerve pain between the ribs)- sciatica- neuralgia after shingles- facial pain, trigeminal neuralgiaeffects of whiplash (pain, dizziness, fatigue, loss of concentration), epilepsy, consequences of stroke (cerebral hemorrhage, cerebral infarction)
+hernia, numbness, nerve inflammation/pain (neuralgia), such as:- intercostal neuralgia (rib pain)- sciatica- neuralgia after shingles- facial pain, trigeminal neuralgiaeffects of whiplash (pain, dizziness, fatigue, loss of concentration), epilepsy, effects of stroke (hemorrhage, infarction)

-nausea, acid reflux, breech presentation, inducing labor, postpartum pain, stimulating breastfeeding, breast inflammation
+nausea, acid reflux, breech position, inducing labor, postpartum pain, promoting breastfeeding, mastitis

-If your complaint is not on the indication list, please contact an NVA acupuncturist and explain your complaint.
-Together, the possibilities will be discussed.
+If your complaint is not on the list of indications, please contact an NVA acupuncturist and explain your complaint.
+Together, we will discuss the possibilities.